Decisiv/styled-components-modifiers/README.md

 import { applyStyleModifiers } from 'styled-components-modifiers';

 const Button = styled.button`
-  // Any styles that won't change or may be overruled can go
-  // above where you apply the style modifiers.
+  // Any styles that won't change or may be overruled can go above where you
-  // In BEM, this would be the styles you apply in either the
+  // apply the style modifiers.
+In BEM, these would be the styles you apply in
-  // Block or Element class's primary definition
+  // either the Block or Element class's primary definition
   font-size: 24px;
   padding: 16px